Mamas, it’s time. Time to pack the lunch boxes!

-Ideas for what to pack in the box:
+Ideas for what to pack:

-Rhonda: Send a portable taco salad station in your kid’s lunch box.
+→ Use leftovers from dinner the night before.
+Include sauces or dips to make them more likely to be eaten.
+Our friend Rhonda sends a “portable taco salad station” in her kid’s lunch box.
 Just put leftover ground beef (cooked, of course) in a container along with other smaller containers of lettuce, tomato, avocado, salsa (whatever your kids like) to mix up and make a taco salad.
 You can also pre-combine the ingredients if your kids aren’t too picky.
 Just be sure to add the crushed tortilla chips in the morning so they don’t get too soggy – or just place them in a separate container to be added to the top of the salad when your kiddo’s in the lunch room.
-They liven up the salad with a little crunch!

 We occasionally partner with Produce for Kids to share recipes here at Motherlode.
 We noticed they have a great post with lots of lunchbox ideas here.